Redesigning a hospital mobile app with hospitality and patient experience in mind.

 Some of our questions included:

-• What purpose does the app serve vs the website?
+What unique purpose does the app serve vs the website?

 70% of links on the home page merely redirected users to the SCH website and MyChart.
-The team noted that this made it difficult for users to discover hospital amenities and resources, and emphasized that they wanted redesigns to focus on enhancing hospitality and wayfinding for patients and families.
+The team noted this made it difficult for users to discover hospital amenities and resources, and hoped for a redesign that improves hospitality and wayfinding for patients and families.

 With this focus in mind, we looked at apps known for their accessibility and hospitality to start our research process.